What network monitoring is

 What RASYS does with monitoring

 • Zabbix with proprietary templates — not the generic factory ones.
-Templates for Huawei NE, Juniper MX, Mikrotik, your specific GPON OLT vendor, with items that matter (BGP session, OSPF neighbors, ONU optical power).
+Templates for Huawei NE, Juniper MX, MikroTik, your specific GPON OLT vendor, with items that matter (BGP session, OSPF neighbors, ONU optical power).

 • Grafana dashboards — operational view (NOC) and executive view (management).
 Datasource Zabbix, InfluxDB, Prometheus.